Magento officially ended the Magento 1 support in 2020, which left many Magento store owners at crossroads.

 - New Features and Functionalities: Magento 2 includes exceptional enterprise features and functionalities that are not available in Magento 1, such as improved checkout process, enhanced reporting and analytics, and better customer engagement tools.

-By migrating to Magento 2, you can take advantage of these benefits and ensure that your eCommerce website continues to be supported and functional, providing a better experience for your customers and helping your business grow.
+By migrating to Magento 2, you can take advantage of these benefits and ensure that your E-commerce store and website con tinues to be supported and functional, providing a better experience for your customers and helping your business grow.

 Reason #4: Security Patches And Updates Are No Longer Available In Magento 1